SE-Stuttgart/kib3_moodleplugin_icecreamgame/README.md

 	1. Enable web services -> `yes`
 	2. Enable protocols -> `rest`
 	5. Select a service -> Add
-		* Name: `moodleservice`
+		* Name: `kib3_webservices`
-		* Short name: `moodleservice`
+		* Short name: `kib3_webservices`
 		* Enables : `yes`
 		* Authorised users only: `no`
 		* Required capability: `no required capability`
 		* Add service -> Automatic redirect to:
-	6. Add functions to the service 'moodleservice' (if no redirect: Site administration -> Server -> Category: Webservices -> Custom services (Moodle 3.x: External Services), then click `Functions` for moodleservice in section `Custom services` (Moodle 3.x: External Services))
+	6. Add functions to the service 'kib3_webservices' (if no redirect: Site administration -> Server -> Category: Webservices -> Custom services (Moodle 3.x: External Services), then click `Functions` for kib3_webservices in section `Custom services` (Moodle 3.x: External Services))
 		* Add functions
 		* add all functions that start with `mod_icecreamgame` (4 functions)
 		* Add functions
-4. Website Administration -> Users ->  Permissions -> Define Roles -> Search in column "Description" for `Authenticated user` -> Click "Edit"
-	1. Use the filter at the bottom to search for `createtoken`
-		1. Select "moodle/webservice:createtoken" -> `Allow`
-	2. Use the filter at the bottom to search for `webservice/rest`
-		1. Select "webservice/rest:use" -> `Allow`
-	3. Click "Save changes"
+4. TODO: Create new user named 'kib3_webservices' and give user permission to create webservice tokens
 5. Add an activity of type icecreamgame
 6. Log in as as student (not as a trainer / admin - you will get a token error!)
 7. Test the game